DS202-at-ISU/lab-2-lab_2_team_9/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-As a team. we found that
+As a team, we found that the main variable is Sale Price.
+The range of sale price is \$20,500,000 (Min = 0, Max = 20,500,000).
+According to our histogram, it would appear that a majority of houses were sold for under
+\$2,000,000.
+There appear to be some outliers priced at above
+\$10,000,000.

 **Step 4 Result:**